 Come to Birmingham, Alabama

-We will introduce the Student Worship Project during an innovative, hands-on workshop Monday, June 22, from 10 a.m.-2 p.m.
-This workshop will happen right before Animate begins.
+We will introduce the Student Worship Project in an innovative, hands-on workshop during the week of Animate.

 Participate in Animate 2020

 Animate 2020 is June 22-26, 2020 on the campus of Samford University in Birmingham, Alabama.
 Each team will participate in Animate with other attendees as well as a fun, interactive meal time with key leadership from the Center for Worship and the Arts.

 Learn with Us from Home